VisitRome.com

 Final Thoughts

 Visiting Rome in September combines ideal sightseeing weather, local festivals, and fewer tourists on the ancient streets.
 Enjoy centuries-old ruins or a spritz in a lively piazza.
-This month offers a distinctly Roman experience that is accessible and rewarding.
+This month has a distinctly Roman itinerary that is accessible and rewarding.

 External Links